 19 And while he was angry with the priests, leprosy broke out on his forehead, before the priests in the house of the LORD, beside the incense altar.

-God struck Uzziah with leprosy not because he burned incense, for he had not even burnt it, but because he was angry with the priests who confronted, rebuked and corrected him.
+God struck Uzziah with leprosy not because he burned incense, for he had not even burnt it, but because he was angry with the priests who confronted, rebuked, and corrected him.

-This apparently shows that it is very dangerous to be angry and bitter against the leaders God brings your way or who God places in your life to rebuke, correct or discipline you (Prov.
+This shows that it is very dangerous to be angry and bitter against the leaders God brings your way or who God places in your life to rebuke, correct or discipline you (Prov.
 15:32).

 Whenever Saul was rebuked by Prophet Samuel for not obeying God’s voice, he always justified and defended his wrong actions.
-Eventually, Saul lost his throne and life because he would not give heed to rebukes and corrections (1 Sam.
+Eventually, Saul lost his throne and life because he would not heed rebukes and corrections (1 Sam.
 13:11-12, 15:10-23).

 The Scripture warns, “He who is often rebuked, and hardens his neck, will suddenly be destroyed, and that without remedy.”
 (Prov.
 29:1 NKJV).

-Beloved, it is simply foolishness to get angry or bitter when you are rebuked, corrected or disciplined for the wrongs you have done.
+Beloved, it is simply foolishness to get angry or bitter when you are rebuked, corrected, or disciplined for the wrongs you have done.
 Remember Uzziah!

-Similarly, it is unwise to seek to defend or justify your mistakes when you are being rebuked, corrected or disciplined.
+Similarly, it is unwise to seek to defend or justify your mistakes when you are being rebuked, corrected, or disciplined.
 Remember Saul!